Over 60 dead, dozens missing as severe floods strike Europe

 —-

-Associated Press writers Raf Casert in Brussels, Angela Charlton in Paris and Mike Corder in The Hague contributed.
+Associated Press writers Raf Casert in Brussels; Angela Charlton in Paris; Frances D'Emilio in Rome; and Mike Corder in The Hague contributed to this report.

+The Ahr river floats past destroyed houses in Insul, Germany, Thursday, July 15, 2021.
+Due to heavy rain falls the Ahr river dramatically went over the banks the evening before.
+(AP Photo/Michael Probst)

 Credit: Michael Probst